 LSAC has also arranged with IELTS to receive scores electronically.
-LSAC only accepts scores submitted electronically by the IELTS test center.
+LSAC only accepts scores submitted for electronic download.
 No paper Test Report Forms will be accepted.
 An institutional code is NOT required.
 Please contact the test center directly where you took the IELTS and request that your test scores be sent electronically using the IELTS system.
 All IELTS centers worldwide are able to send scores electronically to our institution.

 LSAC cannot accept paper copies of score reports from applicants.
 Law schools participating in LLM CAS will accept your results as part of your LLM law school report, so there is no need to have additional copies sent to the participating law schools.